Permanent Makeup Schools in Pennsylvania

 You should plan on completing a thorough training program before you start a career in permanent makeup in Pennsylvania.
 One of the most crucial parts of your training is learning how to use permanent makeup tools.
 You use the same tools as tattoo artists, including needles of all different sizes.
 Not only do you have to get comfortable in your usage of needles, you must learn how to determine which needle is right for each procedure and client.
 After learning about needles, you can use them in hands-on practical experience.
 Coil and hand tools are also used.
 Mixing, changing, and selecting colors are all very important in a permanent makeup career.
 You might start with color theory, since you need to be able to find colors that work for clients, their coloring, and their preferences.
 Your curriculum may contain information on primary and secondary colors, mixing colors, and various types of pigment.
 Permanent makeup, just like tattoos, fades over time.
 You may learn how to account for that in how you apply and plan your permanent makeup.

 Permanent makeup artists in Pennsylvania can earn a competitive range of salaries!
 In this field, it's all about word of mouth recommendations.
 As you deliver great service and get more and more appointments, your income may increase accordingly.
-O*Net notes that most beauty professionals in Pennsylvania earn between $16,900 and $38,200 per year, with an average statewide salary of $23,200 per year.
-These salaries are in line with national averages.
-The statewide job outlook for cosmetologists and other beauty workers is pretty stable.
-Between 2010 and 2020, O*Net expects a 10% increase in job openings.
+ZipRecruiter notes that most beauty professionals in Pennsylvania earn an average statewide salary of $62,746 per year.
+This is above the national average of $55,093.
+The statewide job outlook for skincare specialists is very stable.
+Between 2016 and 2026, CareerOneStop expects a 20% increase in job openings.
 In some areas, the demand for permanent makeup artists may be even higher.
 The job outlook will vary, depending on how popular permanent makeup is and if it's caught on in that area.